learning-zone/nodejs-basics/README.md

         * Event Loop in turn, sends that Response to the respective Client.

 #### Q. What is an error-first callback?
+The pattern used across all the asynchronous methods in Node.js is called *Error-first Callback*.
+Here is an example:

 #### Q. What is callback hell in Node.js?
 #### Q. What are Promises?
 #### Q. What tools can be used to assure consistent style?
 Why is it important?